asyncapi/spec/README.md

 # AsyncAPI Specification

+# ATTENTION: THIS DOCUMENTATION IS OUT OF DATE.
+PLEASE REFER TO THE CODE OR HELP US KEEP IT UP TO DATE.

 #### Disclaimer

 Part of this content has been taken from the great work done by the folks at the [Open API Initiative](https://openapis.org).
 Mainly because it's a great work and we want to keep as much compatibility as possible with the [Open API Specification](https://github.com/OAI/OpenAPI-Specification).